 Public projects and their contents are openly available on the

-#5 Updated by Holger Just 6 days ago
+#5 Updated by Holger Just over 3 years ago

 - File 0001-Clarify-consequences-of-disabling-the-login_required.patch added

 - File 0002-Clarify-consequences-of-setting-a-project-as-public.patch added